eriksson396/26802325-Practical-Test/README.md

 Looking at the graph with the bad movies with low ratings we can see where they were produced.
-Interestingly, the worst movies were produced by single countries and not by co-production.
+Interestingly, the worst movies were produced by single countries and not by co-productions.

+Thank you very much for reading the report.
+Best, EVS